 Additionally, laws or regulations that adversely affect the growth, popularity or use of the internet, including changes to laws or regulations impacting internet neutrality, could decrease the demand for our products or offerings, increase our operating costs, require us to alter the manner in which we conduct our business and/or otherwise adversely affect our business.
 We could experience discriminatory or anti-competitive practices that could impede our growth, cause us to incur additional expense or otherwise negatively affect our business.
 For example, paid prioritization could enable ISPs to impose higher fees and otherwise adversely impact our business.
-Internationally, government regulation concerning the internet, and in particular, network neutrality, regulations, we could experience discriminatory or anti-competitive practices that could impede both our and our business members domestic and international growth, increase our costs or adversely affect our business.
+Internationally, government regulation concerning the internet, and in particular, network neutrality, may be developing or may not exist at all.
+Within such an environment, without network neutrality regulations, we could experience discriminatory or anti-competitive practices that could impede both our and our business members domestic and international growth, increase our costs or adversely affect our business.